Feature #1036

 The noise in the computation might also depend on the parameter values, right?
 What values were you using?

-#30 Updated by Knödlseder Jürgen almost 9 years ago
+#30 Updated by Knödlseder Jürgen over 9 years ago

 Mayer Michael wrote: